PART ONE - PART TWO - PART THREE - PART FOUR

 Priced at $12.95 each, the first and only wave consisted of two titles: Sing Along Looney Tunes and Sing Along Quest for Camelot, with the latter promoting Warner Bros.' recent animated feature film.
 Each video ran just a little under a half-hour in length and started with a short Looney Tunes montage in which Bugs (voiced by Billy West) and a children's choir sing a Warner Bros.
 Sing Along theme song.

 Despite some fun cover artwork depicting Bugs, Daffy, and Tweety as the Blues Brothers, Sing Along Looney Tunes was a grating twenty-seven minutes to endure.
 Presented as a self-contained program with a single story as opposed to isolated clips, extended and redubbed sequences from Show Biz Bugs served to frame the musical numbers in typical "Daffy tries to upstage Bugs" manner.
-Billy West and Joe Alaskey provide Bugs and Daffy's voices for a newly rerecorded version of "This Is It" from The Bugs Bunny Show (which is folded into the main story by having Daffy yell at Bugs off-screen that they have to change outfits), while clips of Daffy and Tweety are used for oddball songs about the characters.
-The finale of sorts is a hacked-up version of The Three Little Bops, which abruptly ends with the Big Bad Wolf blowing himself up.
+Billy West and Joe Alaskey provide Bugs and Daffy's voices for a newly rerecorded version of "This Is It" from The Bugs Bunny Show (which is folded into the main story by having Daffy yell at Bugs off-screen that they need to change outfits), while clips of Daffy and Tweety are used for oddball songs about the characters.
+The finale of sorts is a hacked-up version of Three Little Bops, which abruptly ends with the Big Bad Wolf blowing himself up.
 Due to a curious lack of songs to use, out of desperation the video had children singing lyrics over three instrumental moments from Show Biz Bugs: Bugs's quick tap dance (with the blink-and-you-miss-it lyrics to "Shave and a Haircut" showing up on screen), Daffy's soft-shoe to "Jeepers Creepers," and Bugs and Daffy's classic dance to "Tea for Two."

 Sing Along Quest for Camelot was an even stranger program, if that was at all possible.
 In addition to excerpts from not only Quest for Camelot (which had just come out in theaters) but also The Wizard of Oz(!), the video also offered new songs set against barely related clips from Robin Hood Daffy, Rabbit Hood, Lumber Jack-Rabbit, and Knighty Knight Bugs.
 Despite plans to continue the series--including very brief discussions to release a Sing Along Space Jam video before deeming the movie's rap soundtrack inappropriate for juvenile audiences--Warner Home Video's sing-along concept also disappeared as quickly as it had begun.